 Jobs that are above and beyond might include helping to clean the car, taking out the garbage, cleaning floors, dusting, or anything else that is more household-oriented than applicable to the child directly.
 What tasks you include here is completely up to you, but they should be things that benefit the whole family.
 These are tasks that you compensate the child for.

 It’s unreasonable to expect a four-year-old to run the washing machine, but it would be reasonable to ask them to help sort whites and colours or to put away folded clothes.
 On the flip side, paying your 15-year-old $20 a week to empty the dishwasher would be too little responsibility.
 Find tasks that are age-appropriate and a reasonable work-load when combined with the tasks they are expected to do without compensation.

-Set pay reasonably with room for negotiation as they mature
+Set kids allowance amount reasonably with room for future negotiations

 If you pay your six-year-old $20 a week, it won’t take them very long to save for things they want to buy.
 This doesn’t do a great job teaching them the value of a dollar.
 It also puts you in a compromised position as they get older and are expected to take on more tasks, and/or want a raise.
 Negotiating a pay increase is a great lesson for kids to learn, but you don’t want to be stuck paying your ten-year-old $50 a week.
 Start small, and increase as it is earned.

 Of course you don’t expect perfection from a kindergartner, but it’s important to instill a sense of work ethic in your children.
 You are paying them to perform a job, and you expect it to be done to the best of their ability, and without argument.
 If they don’t put in the effort, they don’t get paid, just like anyone who is paid for a job.
 Again, expectations need to be age-appropriate and reasonable, but they should be clear expectations with consistent consequences.